 Company culture, just like your fingerprints, is very unique.
 Your organisation’s strategies, products, marketing, etc. can be imitated but not a good company’s culture.
 Furthermore, if your culture is embraced by every employee, it can become your brand’s competitive edge which makes you stand out from the rest in the endeavour of acquiring quality talents.

-Why having a culture is important?
+Why having a company culture is important

 A strong and positive culture not only differentiates your organisation from the rest but also create a strong foundation for building your employer’s branding.
 Company culture can directly impact and reflect on your employee’s behaviours.